nodecg/nodecg/README.md

 Looking for a list of NodeCG bundles and resources?
 Check out [awesome-nodecg](https://github.com/nodecg/awesome-nodecg/blob/master/README.md).

 Have questions about NodeCG, or just want to say 'hi'?
-[Join our Gitter chatroom](https://gitter.im/nodecg/nodecg)!
+[Join our Discord server](https://discord.gg/NNmVz4x)!

 **Who should use NodeCG?**